If you’ve been reading my blog for a while, you know how I feel about the whole idea of calling cancer a gift.

 As my friend Rachel used to say, “If someone says cancer is a gift, they’ve been drinking the chemo.”
 Rachel had such a great sense of humor.
 I miss Rachel’s wisecracks.
 I miss Rachel.

-Some people do believe cancer is a gift and aren’t afraid to say so.
-That’s fine with me (really it is), everyone has the right to live and express their own cancer truth, but as for me, I will never call cancer a gift.
+Everyone has the right to live and express their own cancer truths, but as for me, I will never call cancer a gift.
 Never.

 I am grateful for some things and for many people that have come into my life following my diagnosis, but those things and those people are the gifts, not cancer.
 In my mind there is a huge difference.